SIVGOS/fake-data-generation-toolkit/README.md

-Certainly!
-Here's a basic README.md file for your GitHub repository:

 # Data Generation Toolkit

 This repository contains a set of Python scripts for generating synthetic data related to e-commerce transactions.
 The data includes information about merchants, orders, payment links, and transactions.
 The generated data can be useful for testing and development purposes.